-In May 2018, we lace up our boots for the start of our European hiking trip in Switzerland, home of glistening towers of ice and rock, the iconic Eiger and Matterhorn, rising into the clear sky like cathedral spires.
+In May 2018, lace up your boots for the start of the European hiking trip in Switzerland, home of glistening towers of ice and rock, the iconic Eiger and Matterhorn, rising into the clear sky like cathedral spires.
 With easy hikes, cable car rides up mountain peaks, Swiss cuisine, music, traditions and stays in charming Swiss villages, Switzerland will enchant and mesmerize you.
 Between Swiss Alp summits lie wide swaths of gleaming-green glens and meadows, dotted with crystalline lakes, and sprinkled with Edelweiss just as pictured in the timeless film, The Sound of Music.
 Welcome to Switzerland!

 Pack your camera and join us on an easy hiking trip in Switzerland just for women and perfect for even beginner hikers.
 Get prepared to delight in all things Swiss: cable car rides, train rides, watches, and cuckoo clocks; cheese and chocolate; fondue and gingerbread; dairy cows and lederhosen- all set before the postcard-perfect backdrop that is Switzerland.
 After your first visit to this small but adventure-packed country, you’ll wonder why you waited so long to go!